opendata-for-all/odata-profile/README.md

 Eclipse plugin for OData
 ========

-An Eclipse plugin incling:
+An Eclipse plugin including:

-* An editor based on [Paparys](https://eclipse.org/papyrus/ "paparys") allowing to annotate a UML class diagram with OData stereotypes.
+* An editor based on [Paparys](https://eclipse.org/papyrus/ "paparys") allowing the annotation of UML class diagrams with OData stereotypes.
 * A generator to apply an OData profile to any UML model.